-ROI is an abbreviation for "return on investment" and it tells how much revenue you are getting back for each $1 you spend (invest).
-A positive return on your investment means that you're making more than you've spent.
+Return on Investment (ROI) is how much revenue you getting back for each $1 you spend.
+A positive ROI means that you're making more than you've spent.
 A negative return on your investment means that you're losing money on your investment.

 To calculate ROI divide the amount returned by the amount invested.

 ROI in practice:

 You invest $25 in advertising.
 After a week of advertising, you make $60 back.